-- Step 2 (two weeks): Eat your regular diet, but follow “Minimize Histamine Formation during Food Storage.”
-After two weeks, if these changes have not helped, you do not need to continue with them.
-Leftovers are not a concern for you!
+- Step 2 (two weeks): Eat your regular diet but follow “Minimize Histamine Formation during Food Storage.”
+After two weeks, if these changes have not helped, leftovers are not a concern for you!

 - Step 3 (two weeks): Restrict fermented foods – such as aged cheese, yogurt, kefir, kombucha, kimchi, sauerkraut, tempeh, natto, aged sausage, etc.